 Symmetry, the downward force: Set the center of the two vertices of the following model as the origin, and set the coordinate plane so that the center of gravity (red dot) is on the y-axis.
 Because the model is pressed down, the overall height is lowered and spreads to the sides.
-Since the center of gravity of the following model coincides with the center of gravity of the regular hexagon in the center, only the change process of the center of gravity of the regular hexagon in the center needs to be examined.
-The center of gravity of a regular hexagon is the center of gravity of an equilateral triangle that connects the three adjacent vertices of the hexagon by one square.
-Therefore, to examine the change in the center of gravity of the angular shape in the center, only the change in the inner equilateral triangle is required.
+Since the center of gravity of the following model coincides with the center of gravity of the regular hexagon in the center, only the change process of the center of gravity of the regular hexagon in the center of gravity of a regular hexagon is the center of gravity of an equilateral triangle that connects the three adjacent vertices of the hexagon by one square.
+Therefore, to examine the change in the center of gravity of the angular shape in the center, only the change in the center of gravity of the angular shape in the center, only the change in the center of gravity of the angular shape in the center, only the change in the inner equilateral triangle is tensile test and a 3-point or 4-point bending test [29, 30].

+required.
 Therefore, it shows the same shape as the change in the center of gravity of 1-1-1.
 As the force is applied and pushed down, the center of gravity goes down on the y-axis.